step-security/secure-repo/README.md

           comment: Auto-closing issue
 ```

-#### How does Secure-Workflows fix this issue?
+#### How does SecureWorkflows fix this issue?

-Secure-Workflows updates the YAML file and adds [Harden-Runner GitHub Action](https://github.com/step-security/harden-runner) as the first step to each job.
+SecureWorkflows updates the YAML file and adds [Harden-Runner GitHub Action](https://github.com/step-security/harden-runner) as the first step to each job.

 ## Roadmap